caseyocampo/resume/README.md

-# Welcome to my GitHub profile!
+# Hello, World!

-Hi, I'm Casey 👋.
+I'm Casey 👋

 I'm an Accessibility Enginneer who enjoys learning more about web accessibility, design systems, and user experience.
 I do this by reading books, taking courses, building projects, and posting about things I learn.